 Just double-check your payment and make sure the extra amount you pay is clearly designated to apply to the principal.
 Begin to imagine how it would feel to own your home free and clear.
 People do it every day, and so can you!

-5. Automate savings.
+5. Automate saving and investing.

 One of the easiest ways to simplify your finances is to take advantage of automation.
 If your employer has an automatic savings plan, take advantage of it.
 Even if you can only afford to skim off $20 a month right now, do it.